Guest007/Rosenfox/About-config_Short_manual_en-US.md

 It's a real fingerprints of the browser!

-To prevent HSTS tracking:
+To prevent HSTS tracking.

 a) close Firefox;

-b) open SiteSecurityServiceState.txt and delete all strings;
+b) open SiteSecurityServiceState.txt and delete all strings.

-c) save and close file;
+c) save and close file.

 d) make this file read-only.

 For example (Linux only):